 So, this is essentially the same research I would share with players, but now I’m sharing it with you.
-I took 53-man active rosters for the 2022 season (just before the final week of the season – Jan 2023), almost 1700 players total and broke them down by position.
+I took 53-man active rosters for the 2023 season (just after the final cuts at the end of preseason), almost 1700 players total and broke them down by position.

 Average Height of an NFL Defensive End

 The average height of an NFL Defensive End is 76.15 inches (almost 6’4 1/4″ tall).